When will Guardians of the Galaxy Vol. 3 be released, and what's going on with James Gunn??

 When is Guardians of the Galaxy Vol. 3 coming to cinemas?

-Well, following the firing (then re-hiring, see below) of the film’s director the film has been delayed, though star Chris Pratt says it’s still definitely in the pipeline.
+This follows the firing (then re-hiring, see below) of the film’s director which delayed the film, though star Chris Pratt has been assuring fans it’s still definitely in the pipeline.

 “I promise there’ll be a third movie,” he told Variety at the Lego Movie 2 premiere.
 “I don’t know exactly what that’s going to look like, but I know everyone on board is just eager to give the fans what they want and wrap up a trilogy in a meaningful way.”